section-engineering-education/engineering-education/content/articles/using-edge-computing-to-handle-content-migration/index.md

 Most of these challenges can be solved using edge computing, which will be covered in this article.

 ### The concept of edge computing
 [Edge computing](https://www.cloudflare.com/learning/serverless/glossary/what-is-edge-computing/) gradually changes how data is handled, processed, and delivered from millions of devices worldwide.
-The technology is rapidly growing due to the increased number of [IoT](https://www.zdnet.com/article/what-is-the-internet-of-things-everything-you-need-to-know-about-the-iot-right-now/) devices alongside the applications that require real-time data processing.
+Furthermore, the technology is rapidly growing due to the increased number of [IoT](https://www.zdnet.com/article/what-is-the-internet-of-things-everything-you-need-to-know-about-the-iot-right-now/) devices alongside the applications that require real-time data processing.

 Fast networking technologies like 5G networks support edge computing by creating real-time applications.
 These applications include video conferencing and processing, self-driving cars, AI, and robotics.

 Edge computing was developed to address the issue of bandwidth costs for the data covering long distances.
 However, the rise of IoT-generated data real-time applications that require processing at the edge has made the technology grow faster.